6th October 2021

 In order to make employers feel more secure in hiring people with conviction histories, the study recommends creating proofs of rehabilitation, encouraging employers to use disclosure statements, and giving more information and support to employers during the hiring process.

-To make employers implement fair hiring practices, the study recommends the ‘Ban the Box’ campaign, explained above, to have an award for employers who demonstrate a willingness to hire people with convictions, and to promote a fair and balanced media that does not negatively portray people with convictions.
+To make employers implement fair hiring practices, the study recommends the ‘Ban the Box’ campaign, explained above, have an award for employers who demonstrate a willingness to hire people with convictions, and to promote a fair and balanced media that does not negatively portray people with convictions.

 There is an absence of in-depth research on employer perspectives on hiring people with convictions in the Republic of Ireland.
 This timely research from NI will inform IPRT’s engagement with the Criminal Justice (Rehabilitative Periods) Bill 2018 when it returns to the Oireachtas in late 2021.